NSW Civil and Administrative Tribunal

 Internal appeals can be made on a question of law.
 An appeal can only be made about the merits of a decision if the Appeal Panel grants leave.

-Refer to the tabs below for a general guide on appealable decisions.
+Refer to the information below for a general guide on appealable decisions.
 Appeal rights also vary depending on the type of decision.
-For detailed information refer to the NCAT Guideline on Internal Appeals (PDF , 273.7 KB)
+Refer to the NCAT Guideline on Internal Appeals (PDF, 407.5 KB)

 Alternatives to an appeal